A child who reads will be an adult who thinks. – Unknown

 Another brilliant example of using a theme within the classroom library is from @teachingwith_missmc on Instagram.
 This time a jungle theme has been used to create a secret space full of squishy cushions to sit on.
 For a small area this is a simple but fantastic use of the space.

-Our final example is a brilliant use of space and color, with a great balance of organized books with somewhere to sit and read them.
+Our final example is a brilliant use of space and colour, with a great balance of organised books with somewhere to sit and read them.
 This classroom is fortunate enough to have the room to do all of this but you can definitely make work on a smaller scale.

 However you choose to set up your class library, make sure you have fun and remember these words from the fantastic Dr Seuss: